plestz/phishing_url_detection/README.md

 ### /data

-The PhiUSIIL.csv dataset can be found in this folder.
+The PhiUSIIL .csv dataset can be found in this folder.

 The original dataset can be found [here](https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset).